RadialDevGroup/ombudsman/PERFORMANCE.md

 ## Application

 Before a 1-on-1, you should self-evaluate yourself based on these expectations.
 You will be evaluated by the supervisor as well and any trouble areas will be discussed.
 All criteria should be evaluated on a strict yes/no basis.
 You should attempt to make an action plan to address trouble areas prior to the 1-on-1.
 If you are unable to, you should make a plan with the assistance of the supervisor.
-You will also need to, with assistance, as-necessary, of the supervisor, make a plan to address relevant trouble areas.
-A plan should be made to define a working threshold for progress.
+You will also need to, with the assistance of the supervisor if necessary, make a plan to address relevant trouble areas.
+A plan should define a threshold for success.

 ## Deliniation of Expectations